 - Finding unidentified pills, powders, or other suspicious substances

-If you or someone you care about is abusing drugs like MDMA, it is important to seek professional help.
+If you or someone you care about is abusing a drug like MDMA, it is important to seek professional help.
 With treatment, many people struggling with drug abuse and addiction can make a full recovery.

 MDMA/Ecstasy and Poly-Drug Use

-People who use ecstasy have a very high chance of regularly using other intoxicating substances.
-Such people, called poly-drug users, are at increased risk of health complications, overdose, and death from drug abuse.
+There is a very high chance of people who use ecstasy also using other intoxicating substances.
+Such individuals are called poly-drug users.
+They are at a significantly increased risk of health complications, overdose, and death from drug abuse.

 A study published in the Journal of American College Health showed that 9% of university students had used MDMA in their lifetime.
 More interestingly, however, 98% of ecstasy users had also used marijuana.
 Ecstasy users were found to be up to three times more likely to have used inhalants, LSD, cocaine, and heroin in the past year compared to marijuana users.
 [10]